 The threat of death didn’t work; Americans quickly realized in the Spring that COVID deaths were grossly exaggerated in processes insulting to medicine and politics.
 “Surging cases” didn’t work; Americans quickly realized that the virus is no different than any other.
 The latest attempt at whatever is actually happening is the threat of a healthcare overload.

-Don’t forget…the state of Colorado alone has eight empty accessory hospitals, not one ever saw a patient.
+Don’t forget…the state of alone has eight empty accessory hospitals, not one ever saw a patient.
 The largest extra hospital, the convention center in downtown Denver, has now cost taxpayers $2 million dollars.

 If COVID-19 is claiming so many hospital beds, Americans should wonder why states and mainstream media must play bed games in order to contrive a crisis.